companyakis/companyakis/README.md

 AI, AR and Web3...

-I like Python, JavaScript, C#, Dart, Solidity and Move.
+I like Python, JavaScript, C#, Dart, Solidity and XXX?.